-TABATA FOUR: Lateral Squat Jumps (Bounds)
+Lateral Squat Jumps

 Targets: Legs, glutes, quads, hamstrings, calves and inner and outer thighs.

-How to do Lateral Squat Jumps or Bounds:
+How To Do Lateral Squat Jumps

+Stand with feet shoulder-width distance apart, or slightly wider.
 Engage your core and bend your knees as you lower your hips down into a loaded squat stance.